 The Secretary of State’s office may require additional information to determine if an applicant is eligible for a notary commission or may deny a notary appointment for “good cause” as prescribed in Tex.
 Gov’t.
 Code Ann. §406.009.

-Fastest way to become a Texas notary
+Fastest way to become a Notary in Texas

 The easiest and quickest way to become a Texas notary is through a one-stop-shop bonding agency such as the American Association of Notaries, which will file the notary application on your behalf with the Secretary of State, issue your notary bond, and manufacture your Texas notary stamp according to notary law specifications.
 The approval process usually takes seven to fourteen business days if all of the information included on the application is correct.